eo-cqrs/qulice17/README.md

 Read this short summary of [typical mistakes](https://github.com/yegor256/qulice/wiki/mistakes) you may encounter in your project.

-In order to download schemas required for XML validation you might need proxy setup.
+In order to download schemas required for XML validation, you might need proxy setup.
 Maven proxy is not supported, but standard
 [JVM proxy](https://docs.oracle.com/javase/8/docs/technotes/guides/net/proxies.html)
 works fine.
 To use it just add `-Dhttp.proxyHost=HOST -Dhttp.proxyPort=PORT`